fabriziogianni7/cartesi-multi-outcome-prediction-market/README.md

-# Simple Counter Template[JS/TS] - Cartesi Coprocessor
+# Simple Counter Template - Cartesi Coprocessor

-This is an end-to-end template that demonstrates a simple counter running on Cartesi co-processor's infrastructure.
+This repo contains an end-to-end template that demonstrates a simple counter running on Cartesi Co-processor's stack.
+The backend of the Coprocessor dApp is implemented in 4 different languages: [JavaScript](./backend-cartesi-counter-js/), [Python](./backend-cartesi-counter-py/), [Rust](./backend-cartesi-counter-rs/), and [Go](./backend-cartesi-counter-go/).
+You can pick any language and extend the template to your own Coprocessor logic.

+The UI template is implemented with [React](./ui-coprocessor-template/) and [Wagmi](https://wagmi.sh/) starter kit.

 ## How does it work?
 A user can connect their wallet to the frontend and increment the counter.
 The frontend will send a transaction to the caller contract, which will then call the co-processor to increment the counter.
 The co-processor will then return the result to the on-chain contract, which will be reflected on the UI.